neeraj3030/cricket-analysis/README.md

 # cricket-analysis
-Assignment on cricket stats of past 45 years
+Grabbing cricket stats of past 45 years

 ## STEPS
 >Scrape the site optimally without spamming the webserver to prevent from getting blacklisted